network-science-lab/infmax-trainer-icm-mln/README.md

 To run experiments execute: `run_experiments.py` and provide proper CLI arguments defined in `_configs/hydra.yaml`, i.e. a name of the configuration file.

+To select device on thorium please set up envitonment variable: `export CUDA_VISIBLE_DEVICES=2` and then in the config file select list of devices as `[0]`.

 ### `neptune.ai` dashboard

 The dashboard is here: https://app.neptune.ai/o/infmax/org/infmax-gnn/runs/table?viewId=standard-view.